Carefree, Arizona: Geography and climate

-Carefree is in northeastern Maricopa County, bordered by the city of Scottsdale to the south and east and by the town of Cave Creek to the west.
+Carefree lies in northeastern Maricopa County, bordered by the city of Scottsdale to the south and east and by the town of Cave Creek to the west.
 Carefree and Cave Creek are sometimes thought of as a single community.
 The two towns share the local landmark Black Mountain, which rises more than 1000 ft above them, to an elevation of 3398 ft.

 According to the United States Census Bureau, the town has a total area of 8.8 sqmi, of which 0.004 sqmi, or 0.05%, are listed as water.

 Carefree has a hot semi-arid climate (Köppen BSh) with hot summers and mild winters, avoiding a designation of arid by being located closer to the rain-catching central mountains of Arizona, so that it receives about 70 percent (around 5.3 in) more rainfall annually than does Phoenix.
 There are 141 afternoons annually with highs of at least 90 °F, 63.4 afternoons of at least 100 °F, and three afternoons that exceed 110 F. During the winter, 8.3 mornings will fall below freezing; the coldest temperature reported in Carefree is 15 F, which occurred on January 13, 1963, and January 7, 1971.
 Snowfall, although infrequent, can occur.
-The last measurable snow was February 22, 2019, accumulating 3–6" depending upon the elevation.
+The last measurable snow was February 22, 2019, accumulating 3 to 6 in depending upon the elevation.

 Rainfall is sometimes heavy during winter fronts or monsoonal storms; the wettest month on record is January 1993 with 9.37 in, which helped produce a record "rain year" total of 26.20 in between July 1992 and June 1993; in contrast between July 1962 and June 1963, only 6.98 in was recorded.